-Here to walk through everything you need to know, including the best way to get a Real ID and anticipated travel restrictions for anyone who hasn’t obtained one by the deadline, is travel industry expert Werner G. Kunz, the co-CEO of Fareportal, the travel tech company behind global travel brands like CheapOair and OneTravel.
+Here to walk through everything you need to know, including the best way to get a Real ID and anticipated travel restrictions for anyone who hasn't obtained theirs by the 2023 deadline, is travel industry expert Werner G. Kunz, the co-CEO of Fareportal, the travel tech company behind global travel brands like CheapOair and OneTravel.

 Why You Need a Real ID in the First Place

 This topic seems especially prevalent now that the deadline is almost here.
 However, per the 9/11 Commission's recommendation, Congress passed the Real ID Act back in 2005.
 As Kunz explains, it establishes additional security standards for identification for U.S. residents traveling by air, and prevents all federal agencies from accepting any ID that doesn't meet the new requirements.
 "The idea is to amplify national safety and help make identity theft more difficult," he says.

 The Real ID will fully replace your current ID and serve all the same purposes.
 However, Kunz says for non-travelers in some states, the standard ID will still be valid for all other age-related purposes, including driving, voting, and buying alcohol.
 "It's worth noting that some states, such as Maryland, are initiating a permanent transition to Real ID," he adds.
 When in doubt about what's valid and where, contact your state legislation office for clarification.

 Keep in mind, too, that the Real ID is only valid for domestic travel in the U.S., and that a passport or passport card is still required for all international travel, as before.

 It Requires an In-Person Trip to the DMV

 Per the DHS, all 50 U.S. states, D.C., and four of five U.S. territories "covered by the REAL ID Act and related regulations are now compliant with REAL ID security standards and issuing REAL ID-compliant driver’s licenses and identification cards."